runionnayrb/BackstageOS/email-routing-instructions.md

    - **Destination**: `https://backstageos.com/api/email/receive-webhook`
    - **Name**: "Route bryan@backstageos.com to BackstageOS"
    - **Enabled**: ✅ Yes

+**Important Notes:**
+- If you don't see "Send to webhook" option, use "Send to Worker" and create a worker using the script below
+- Make sure Email Routing is enabled for your domain first (there should be an "Enable" button if not already active)
+- The webhook URL must be exactly: `https://backstageos.com/api/email/receive-webhook`

 ### Step 3: Test the Configuration
 After creating the route, you can test it by: